microsoft/genaiscript/docs/src/content/docs/reference/scripts/aici.md

 keywords: AICI, LLM constraints, WASM, JavaScript, GenAIScript
 ---

-[Microsoft AICI](https://github.com/microsoft/aici/) allows to constrain the output of a LLM using WASM.
-In particular, it is possible to send JavaScript program to describe the prompt.
+[Microsoft AICI](https://github.com/microsoft/aici/) allows constraining the output of an LLM using WASM.
+In particular, it is possible to send a JavaScript program to describe the prompt.

-GenAIScript support executing scripts and converting the output into a AICI compatible JavaScript program, which will them generate constrainted output.
+GenAIScript supports executing scripts and converting the output into an AICI-compatible JavaScript program, which will then generate constrained output.

 :::caution